Sex abuse scandal enveloping Connecticut magnet school

-So far, three people face charges in connection with the sexual assault of students at the Bennie Dover Jackson Middle School in New London.
+HARTFORD, Conn.
+(AP) - As parents prepare to send their children to a Connecticut magnet school next month, police are continuing an investigation that has led to sexual assault charges against two former staff members and a lawsuit from an administrator who says she was punished for cooperating with the police investigation.

-The case centers around 35-year-old Corriche Gaskin, a behavioral specialist who was arrested in May and is accused of assaulting two students in his office, filming sexual encounters with staff members and showing those videos to students.
+Corriche Gaskin, 35, who served as a behavioral specialist in charge of discipline at New London’s Bennie Dover Jackson Middle School, is accused of sexually assaulting two students and videotaping sexual encounters, including with a teacher and showing them to students.
+The incidents, according to arrest records, occurred between March 2016 and June 2017.

-Jevon Elmore, who served as a paraprofessional at the middle school, also has also been charged with sexual assault, which police say occurred at the city’s high school.
-Lawyers for Gaskin and Elmore did not return messages seeking comment.
+Jevon Elmore, who served as a paraprofessional at the middle school, also is charged with sexual assault, which police say occurred at the city’s high school.
+A judge on Thursday ordered the files in his case to remain sealed until his next court appearance on Sept.
+11, eight days after the school year begins.

+“There is a lot to say, but it’s going to have to wait,” said William Koch, Elmore’s attorney.

-A former middle school teacher, Melissa Rodriguez, has pleaded not guilty to failing to report an incident.
+Melissa Rodriguez, a former teacher at the middle school, has been charged with failing to report an incident.
+She has pleaded not guilty.
+The files in her case also have been sealed.

 Sign up for Daily Newsletters

-Note: This story has been corrected to show Elmore’s attorney responded to message, said he would wait before commenting.